 WATERS will still be active for Alberta Energy Regulator applicants.

-On June 21, 2021, Alberta Environment and Parks took a significant step towards streamlining its regulatory system with the new Digital Regulatory Assurance System (DRAS).
+On June 21, 2021, Alberta Environment and Protected Areas took a significant step towards streamlining its regulatory system with the new Digital Regulatory Assurance System (DRAS).

-The Digital Regulatory Assurance System or DRAS will make reviewing applications more transparent and efficient—all while maintaining high environmental standards.
+DRAS will make reviewing applications more transparent and efficient while maintaining high environmental standards.